-- Math problems: Ask the students to work a problem based on the skills they’ve been learning.
+- Math problems: Ask the students to work on a problem based on the skills they’ve been learning.

 - Grammar practice: Have students make corrections to a sentence that has errors in grammar or spelling.
 This practice is a great way to keep concepts in mind that they may not have seen for a while.

 - Beach Ball Toss: This one requires a little more work on your part.
 Use a marker to write different numbers on a beach ball.
 These numbers correspond to categories and questions that you have on a list.
 Throw the ball to a student.
-Whatever number their right thumb is closest to is category they have to answer.
+Whatever number their right thumb is closest to is the category they have to answer.
 You’ll read questions that go with the number.

 - Simon Says: Simon Says isn’t as educational, but it can help kids lose any extra energy they’ve got and pay attention to you.

 - Opinion Questions: Ask students introductory questions about the topic they’ll be learning about.
 If they’re learning about a geography feature, you could ask them if they’ve ever seen it and where.
 If they’re learning about an animal, you can ask them what their favorite kind of animal is and why.

 7. Teach Mindfulness and Self-Calming Strategies for Students

 Teaching students self-calming strategies empowers them to recognize and manage their emotions.One of the most powerful self-calming practices is mindfulness.
 Being mindful is a psychological practice that focuses your thoughts on the present.
 It encourages you to pay attention to your environment, feelings, emotions and senses.
 In kids, mindfulness can help them become more self-aware and start to assess how their emotions affect their behavior.
 Mindfulness is not about “clearing” your mind like some might associate with relaxation techniques.
 It is more about focusing your mind on your present environment.